 Zeta-Jones who is 41 and mom to Dylan 10 years old and daughter Carys whose eight.
 The five day stay taught the actress a lot about herself and about the depression she has been fighting for a long time and decided to go public.

 “There is no need to suffer silently an there is no need shame in seeking help.” – Zeta-Jones

 The actress hopes that by going public she can destigmatize the illness which affects 1 in 50 people.
-Bipolar II is where the person suffers with more prolonged bouts of depression and less manic episodes.
+Bipolar II is where the person suffers from more prolonged bouts of depression and less manic episodes.

 Right now I am on Celexa which is not usually used for bipolar but anxiety disorder instead which I also have.
-But the medication works for me for both to keep me even keeled with low mania.
+But the medication works for me for both to keep me even-keeled with low mania.